cdzombak/dotfiles/README.md

 make [ mac-all | linux-all ]
 ```

+On an extremely minimal deb-based Linux install, you will need to install `locales`.
+Optionally, run `apt install dialog apt-utils` for a better dpkg-reconfigure UX.

 On Linux, also clone the dotfiles and run `make linux-all` from a root terminal (`sudo -i`).

 Running `make` with no target prints help.